 Jim Plath has been involved in Updike criticism and scholarship since the Eighties, when he wrote his dissertation on The Painterly Aspects of John Updike’s Fiction at the University of Wisconsin-Milwaukee.
 His essays on Updike subsequently have been included in Rabbit Tales: Poetry and Politics in John Updike’s ‘Rabbit’ Novels, John Updike and Religion: The Sense of the Sacred and the Motions of Grace, The Cambridge Companion to John Updike, and Critical Insights: John Updike.
-He is the editor of Conversations with John Updike and of a forthcoming volume to be published by Lehigh University Press, Native Son: John Updike’s Pennsylvania Interviews.
-Also a Hemingway scholar and the author of Remembering Ernest Hemingway and Historic Photos of Ernest Hemingway, he received his university’s highest award for teaching and scholarship in 2004.
+In addition to editing Conversations with John Updike and John Updike’s Pennsylvania Interviews, he has written or edited two volumes on Ernest Hemingway and one each on Raymond Carver and the film Casablanca.
+In 2004 he received his university’s highest award for teaching and scholarship, and in a previous lifetime he directed the Hemingway Days Writers’ Workshop in Key West and edited the award-winning Clockwatch Review: a journal of the arts.

 Born and raised in Cincinnati, Jim Schiff received his B.A. from Duke University and his M.A. and Ph.D. from New York University.
 He is the author or editor of five books on contemporary American fiction, including John Updike Revisited, Updike’s Version: Rewriting the Scarlet Letter, Updike in Cincinnati, and Understanding Reynolds Price.
 His work has appeared in The Southern Review, The Missouri Review, Tin House, American Literature, Critique, Boulevard, Studies in American Fiction, The South Atlantic Review, Gulf Coast, and elsewhere.
 He is also a regular reviewer of books for newspapers, magazines and journals, and a consulting editor of Critique.
 He has served on various boards, including the Duke University Trinity Board of Visitors, the University of Cincinnati Foundation, The Seven Hills School, WCET-TV, and the Mercantile Library.